Shamay/pd3-Mancala-Osipov-Wells/README.md

 Shamay Osipov and Malcolm Wells (Period 3)

-We will be creating a workable Oware game and incorporating AI algorithms.
+Description: We will be creating a workable Oware game and incorporating AI algorithms.

 Instructions:
 - Open any of the .pde files and all of them will open in processing.